Developer(s) – Puppy Games

 Though this kind of game had been developed many times before in the past, and as a result, there would have been no errors expected to have been present with the game’s control scheme, I like the different system of using the right analog stick to shoot rather than a main button on the pad, just like Insomniac Games did with another very similar video game within Ratchet & Clank: A Crack in time called My Blaster Runs Hot.
 It just makes things far simpler, but without taking any unnecessary risks, and potentially ruining the control scheme altogether.

 Ultratron, as well as the other three titles Puppy Games have developed, can only largely be considered a modification of an existing invention, and therefore, it suffers somewhat in terms of uniqueness.
 Though it comes as much less obvious in its visuals than Titan Attacks, I would like to see Puppy Games come up with their very own cohesive concept for a new arcade-style game as opposed to simply attempting to refine something that has been done many times over the last thirty years.
 Although it has been refreshing to experience them again, they need something more unique to set them apart a bit better in my opinion.

-In summation, despite its moderate lack of originality, Ultratron is certainly one of the better indie gaming experiences released this year, as well as the best game of its ilk to come out in 2015.
+In summation, despite its moderate lack of originality, Ultratron is certainly one of the better indie gaming experiences released, as well as the best game of its ilk to come out in 2015.
 It’s addictive and fun as well as being able to provide a fair challenge, and any fan of old-school gaming should certainly give it a try.